angular/angular/aio/content/guide/http.md

 object because instances of the `HttpHeaders` class are immutable.
 Use the `set()` method instead, to return a clone of the current instance with the new changes applied.

-The following example shows how, when an old token has expired, you can update the authorization header before making the next request.
+The following example shows how, when an old token expires, you can update the authorization header before making the next request.

 <code-example
   path="http/src/app/heroes/heroes.service.ts"